domnica/production_economies/README.md

 ﻿\# Project Title

 This project contains an implementation of proportional response dynamics in production economies.
+It is the source code used to generate the images in the associated paper "Tit-for-tat strategies drive growth and inequality in production economies" (https://royalsocietypublishing.org/doi/full/10.1098/rspa.2024.0533).

 \## Description